microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER.md

             ![Request Permissions menu](https://user-images.githubusercontent.com/10041279/63549279-b6896500-c4f5-11e9-9c92-40ac2a4295c9.png)

         * Click [Add permissions] to save this configuration
+        * Click [Grant admin consent for *Your Directory*] to grant consent on behalf of users in this directory for this permission

     * Configure the new AAD app as a Cobalt admin service-principal/service-endpoint
         * From the App registrations service blade, click the [Certificates & secrets] tab